joncampbell123/dosbox-x/CONTRIBUTING.md

 $ ./update-wiki ./wiki path/to/dosbox-x.wiki.git
 ```

-## Writing a new page for the blog
+## Writing a new page

-IDK why you'd want to do this, but just do it as one would with a normal Jekyll blog, just don't set the layout.
-You can use Jekyll Compose for this if you want shortcuts.
+Just do it as one would with a normal Jekyll site (see [this](https://jekyllrb.com/docs/pages/) for pages and [this](https://jekyllrb.com/docs/posts/) for posts), except if you're writing a blog post for some reason - don't set the layout if so.
+You can use Jekyll Compose for this if you'd like some shortcuts.